chomme3/SS201/README.md

 The textbook used for this course is Mankiw's *Principles of Economics*, Ninth Edition.
 Cengage Learning, 2020.

-The slides below are best viewed in HTML; however, I have also posted pdf copies for download so cadets may take notes or fill out during the lesson.
-I will not post solutions to board problems given in the slides, that's what class is for!

 ## Lesson Material

 1. Economic Principles \[[**.html**](https://raw.githack.com/chomme3/SS201/main/lessons/ss201_ay232_l1.html) | [**.pdf**](https://raw.githack.com/chomme3/SS201/main/lessons/ss201_ay232_l1.pdf) | [**.Rmd**](https://raw.githack.com/chomme3/SS201/main/lessons/ss201_ay232_l1.Rmd)\]